 and stimulating cancer cell growth.
 SERMs include tamoxifen, toremifene, and raloxifene.

-They are taken as oral tablets.
+They are taken as a pill.

-enzyme called aromatase carries out this change.
+An enzyme called aromatase carries out this change.
 Aromatase inhibitors prevent aromatase

 from changing androgens into estrogen.
 Anastrozole, letrozole, and exemestane are